 - For new students we have two documents that may make your planning a little easier

 - Prehealth Tips for Fall 2020 (a guide for choosing classes in your first semester at Duke)

-- Prehealth Guide for First and Second Year Students gives you general advice on prehealth preparation.
-This is handed out at the Prehealth Info Session during Orientation each year.
+- Prehealth Guide for First and Second Year Students Fall 2020 (an overall view of prehealth planning; this is handed out at the Prehealth Info Session during Orientation each year)

 - Check this website when you have questions